Minimal Distance of Propositional Models: Finding the Minimal Distance Between Solutions

-\begin{lemma} Let $\Gamma$ be a constraint language such that both $\SAT(\Gamma)$ and $\AnotherSat(\Gamma)$ are polynomial-time decidable.
-Then $\TSSAT$ is also polynomial-time decidable. \end{lemma} \begin{proof} Let $\varphi$ be an instance of $\TSSAT(\Gamma)$.
-Note that all polynomial-time decidable cases of $\SAT(\Gamma)$ are constructive, i.e., whenever that problem is polynomial-time decidable, there exists a polynomial-time algorithm computing a satisfying assignment.
-Thus we can compute in polynomial time a satisfying assignment~$m$ of~$\varphi$.
+\begin{lemma} Let $\Gamma$ be a constraint language for which both $\SAT(\Gamma)$ and $\AnotherSat(\Gamma)$ are in~$\P$.
+Then $\TSSAT$ is also in~$\P$. \end{lemma} \begin{proof} Let $\varphi$ be an instance of $\TSSAT(\Gamma)$.
+All polynomial-time decidable cases of $\SAT(\Gamma)$ are constructive, i.e., whenever that problem is polynomial-time decidable, there exists a polynomial-time algorithm computing a satisfying assignment provided it exists.
+If $\varphi$ is not satisfiable, we reject the instance.
+Otherwise, we can compute in polynomial time a satisfying assignment~$m$ of~$\varphi$.
 Now use the algorithm for $\AnotherSat(\Gamma)$ on the instance $(\varphi, m)$ to decide if there is a second solution to~$\varphi$. \end{proof}